 Share this Post

-Ok, I do bespoke leather, but you guys may not know that I started out wanting to be a costume designer – probably since about age 5/6!
+I create bespoke leather today, but you may not know that I started out dreaming of being a costume designer.

 As a kid, I was obsessed with costumes.
 Studied costume design under Lester Polakov and José Varona at the Studio and Forum of Stage design starting at 14.
 By the time I got into United Scenic Artists at 17, Broadway was in the dumps & the rest is History!